Department of Health

 Key messages

-• Victoria will start a pill testing trial at the start of the summer 2024-2025 music festival season.
+• Victoria will start a pill testing trial, otherwise known as drug checking, at the start of the summer 2024-25 music festival season.

 • The service is one of Victoria's health-led initiatives to reduce drug harms.

-Victoria’s pill testing trial aims to reduce harm and save lives.
+Victoria's pill testing trial aims to reduce harm and potentially save lives.

 Victoria has seen a rise in drug-related emergency department admissions and overdose deaths involving novel synthetic drugs.
-Victorian paramedics responded to more drug overdoses at festivals in the first three months of 2024, than during all of 2023.
+Victorian paramedics responded to more drug overdoses at festivals in the first 3 months of this year than during all of 2023.

-The drug checking technology available at services can test the make-up of most pills, capsules, powders, crystals, or liquids and identify harmful chemicals that can lead to death or serious harm.
+The drug checking technology available at services can test the make-up of most pills, capsules, powders, crystals, or liquids and identify substances such as dangerous synthetic opioids like fentanyl and nitazenes.
+It cannot test organic substances.

-Trained harm reduction peer workers and technical experts will be present during drug testing.
-They will provide information about what is in the drug and give personalised and confidential harm reduction advice to help people make informed decisions.
+Trained harm reduction peer workers and technical experts will be present during pill testing.
+They will provide personalised and confidential information to help people be more informed and make better choices.

-Changes to the Drugs, Poisons and Controlled Substances Act 1981 will allow the trial to be introduced along with protections for the services, for its staff, and for its clients – so no one is breaking the law by operating or using the testing service.
+Changes to the Drugs, Poisons and Controlled Substances Act 1981 provides protections for the services, for its staff, and for its clients – so no one is breaking the law by operating or using the testing service.

-The trial pill testing service is one Victoria’s key health-led harm reduction initiatives.
+The trial pill testing service is one of Victoria's key health-led harm reduction initiatives.

 Read more about our Statewide Action Plan to reduce drug harms.

-Research shows drug checking services work to reduce harm
+Research shows pill testing services work to reduce harm

 Research includes: